Jesse-Alves/Trajectory-Planning-for-Pioneer-Robot/README.md

 ## About The Project

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-This report presents the results of the development and simulation of the Pionner robot's trajectory planning and control project, using the Python programming language and \emph{software} V-REP as the robot's simulation environment.
+This report presents the results of the development and simulation of the Pionner robot's trajectory planning and control project, using the Python programming language and software V-REP as the robot's simulation environment.
 The trajectory generation method considered the robot non-holonomic and proportional control was implemented in this experiment.

 Keywords: Trajectory planning, Pioneer robot, non-holonomic, proportional control.